damoncaliber/Thabang/README.md

 <p align="center">
   <em>
- As a curious Data Analyst, I possess expertise in Spreadsheets, SQL, Python, R and Power BI, coupled with strong communication, problem-solving and critical thinking skills.
-I thrive on adding value to my work and making a positive difference in the world through data-driven decisions.
-I approach challenges with humility and responsibility, always striving to improve while also enjoy the process.
-This Portfolio showcases the Data Analysis and Data Science projects I have completed for self-learning purposes.
+ As a data analyst with expertise in Spreadsheets, SQL, Python, R, and Power BI,  I enjoy turning raw data into actionable insights that drive meaningful decisions and measurable impact.
+Strong communication, problem-solving, and critical-thinking skills help me collaborate effectively and approach challenges with focus and accountability.
+This portfolio presents the data analysis and data science projects I’ve completed to deepen my skills and share practical, real-world results..
 <br><br><br>

 </p>